Nikolay-Lysenko/readingbricks/README.md

 - [ ] Support of tags hierarchy
 - [ ] Full-text search
 - [ ] Ranking based on flexible parameters
+- [ ] On-demand making of customized texts from notes

 ## How to use it?